Kissing A Baby: Possible Risks And Precautions To Take

 “An infant’s immune system doesn’t mature until around two to three months,” says Dr. Sabella.
 “In those first few months, the immune system — especially cell-mediated immunity — becomes more developed.
 This is very important in helping a child fight off viruses.”
 (4)

 From this, we can infer that a newborn or a week-old baby has a weaker immune system than a three-month-old baby and that the newborn is more prone to viral and bacterial infections.
-So, it is pivotal and essential to take necessary precautions while kissing your baby.
+So, it is essential to take necessary precautions while kissing your baby.
 Here are a few precautions that you can take to keep your baby safe.

 1. Maintain personal hygiene